Real-Time Streamable Generative Speech Restoration with Flow Matching: Experiments

 \subsubsection{Mel Vocoding}

-As shown in \cite{welker2025realtime}, the ideas of DiffPhase \cite{peer2023diffphase} can be extended to streaming Mel vocoding through a small change in the corruption model.
+As we show in \cite{welker2025realtime}, the ideas of DiffPhase \cite{peer2023diffphase} can be extended to streaming Mel vocoding through a small change in the corruption model.
 Instead of treating the phaseless STFT magnitudes $|X|$ as the corrupted signal \cite{peer2023diffphase}, we additionally subject them to a lossy Mel compression as follows:

 where $M \in \mathbb{R}^{F_{\text{mel}} \times F_{\text{STFT}}}$ is the Mel matrix mapping STFT frames to Mel frames, $M^\dagger$ is its Moore-Penrose pseudoinverse, and $X[t]$ denotes the single magnitude spectrogram frame at frame index $t$.
 We follow the Mel configuration of HiFi-GAN \cite{kong2020hifigan} in the 16\,kHz variant from SpeechBrain \cite{ravanelli2024speechbrain}, but to reduce the latency, we use 32\,ms windows instead of 64\,ms while keeping the 16\,ms hop length.